madhuvenkat6/ChatbotFlowBuilder/README.md

 # ChatbotFlowBuilder
-a simple Chatbot flow builder using React and is built by connecting multiple messages together to decide the order of execution.
+a simple Chatbot flow builder using React.
+A chatbot flow is built by connecting multiple messages together to decide the order of execution.
 Here you can find the deployed app https://chatbot-flow-builder-lilac.vercel.app/